umans-tech/issue-solver-bots/gitlab-ci/README.md

     - Upon submission, the `solve-issues` job will be triggered automatically.

+> [!TIP]
-> 💡 **Tip:** Use the merge request title to summarize the issue, which will be used in commit messages.
+> Use the merge request title to summarize the issue, which will be used in commit messages.

 ### Manual Trigger